Highlights

 What’s the impact?

-The proposals would both introduce new disclosure topics and metrics, and change or delete existing ones across a broad range of industries.
+Together, the two sets of proposals would introduce new disclosure topics and metrics, and change or delete existing ones across a broad range of industries.
 They would therefore affect how companies determine what to disclose, whether they:

 • already comply with the SASB Standards;